anchor Mission Statement

 Read More Soil Conservation

-The Montgomery County Extension Office serves as the agricultural outreach and education component of the University of Maryland.
-This agency is funded cooperatively through local, State, and Federal governments.
-Farmers, families, and youth are the primary audiences of the Extension Office.
-Educational programs for farmers include raising crops and livestock,...
+The Montgomery County Extension Office serves as the non-formal outreach and education arm of the University of Maryland.
+This agency is funded cooperatively through local, State, and Federal governments to make nonformal education accessible to all Montgomery County residents.
+Adults, families, and youth are the primary audiences Extension programs serve...

 Read More